EHRI/rspub-gui/README.md

 ### Internal Logistics

-What `rspub-gui` and its application `Metadata Publishing Tool` are trying to solve is the internal logistics: how can we import, select and filter resources, create resourcesync metadata and transfer resources (ead-files) and metadata (sitemaps) to the web server of the institution.
+What `rspub-gui` and its application `Metadata Publishing Tool` are solving is the internal logistics: how can we import, select and filter resources, create ResourceSync metadata and transfer resources (ead-files) and metadata (sitemaps) to the web server of the institution.
 And let this be done by content-savvy users that do not necessarily have technical skills.
 Comes in `Metadata Publishing Tool`.